ankowals/saf/README.md

         Class clazz = ExecutionContext.executionContextObject().setType("java.lang." + type);
         String userId = ExecutionContext.executionContextObject().get(id,clazz);

-Please keep in mind that it is not recommended to use this feautre as it created dependencies between tests (Scenarios) that shall be avoided as much as possible.
+Please keep in mind that it is not recommended to use this feautre as it creates dependencies between tests (Scenarios) that shall be avoided as much as possible.

 --------------------------------